MNLR/RandomForestDist/README.md

 Please refer to the [notebook](https://github.com/MNLR/RandomForest2/blob/master/WorkedExample.ipynb) included in the package for examples of use.

 ### Installation
-The installation process is as follows:

-The [modified version of rpart](https://github.com/MNLR/rpart) has to be installed first, as [RandomForest2](https://github.com/MNLR/RandomForest2) will not work without it
+The [modified version of rpart](https://github.com/MNLR/rpart) has to be installed first, as [RandomForest2](https://github.com/MNLR/RandomForest2) will not work without it:

 ```
 devtools::install_github("MNLR/rpart")
 ```
-Afterwards, install the additional dependencies from CRAN and the package itself with
+Afterwards, install the additional dependencies from CRAN and the package itself:

 ```
 install.packages(c("progressr", "qmap", "fitdistrplus"))